openshift-labs/lab-developing-with-odo/workshop/content/using-interactive-mode.md

 - Component type: `nodejs`
 - Version of Node.js: `10`
+- Which input type do you wish to use for the component: `local`
-- Location of context component, relative to '/opt/app-root/src/interactive/beercan-shooter-game: `/`
+- Location of context component, relative to '/opt/app-root/src/interactive/beercan-shooter-game: `.`
-- Input type: `local`
 - Component name: `sample`
+- Which application do you want the commponent to be associated with: `app`
+- Which project go you want the component to be created in: (<_ENTER_>)
+- Do you wish to set advanced options: `No`

 For all the remaining items, accept the defaults.